bantolov/testmd/testlink.md

 ## Implementing SendPasswordResetToken

+In order to use [`SendPasswordResetToken`](#sendpasswordresettoken) web method (see also [Forgot password](#forgot-password)), an additional plugin must be provided that sends the token to the user (by SMS or email, e.g.).

-A sample implementation is available at [https://github.com/Rhetos/SimpleSPRTEmail](https://github.com/Rhetos/SimpleSPRTEmail).
+* A sample implementation is available at [https://github.com/Rhetos/SimpleSPRTEmail](https://github.com/Rhetos/SimpleSPRTEmail).
+  This plugin package may be used for sending simple emails.

+### Custom implementation

-A package that implements a method of sending the token to the user (by SMS or email, e.g.) must contain a class that implements the `Rhetos.AspNetFormsAuth.ISendPasswordResetToken` interfaces from `Rhetos.AspNetFormsAuth.Interfaces.dll`.
+In order to implement a custom method of sending the token to the user (by SMS or email, e.g.), create a Rhetos plugin package with a class that implements the `Rhetos.AspNetFormsAuth.ISendPasswordResetToken` interface from `Rhetos.AspNetFormsAuth.Interfaces.dll`.
 The class must use `Export` attribute to register the plugin implementation.
 For example:

 	[Export(typeof(ISendPasswordResetToken))]
     public class EmailSender : ISendPasswordResetToken